Laykel/nfc-rf-fingerprinting/README.md

 **RF fingerprinting** is a technique that allows the identification of radio transmitters by extracting small imperfections in their spectrum.
 These imperfections are caused by tiny manufacturing differences in the devices' analog components.
 Using **Software-Defined Radio (SDR)** equipment, we can analyse this spectrum in order to extract the aforementioned differences and identify a device.

-Such technique can be used on any type of radio transmission: Bluetooth, BLE, WiFi, LTE, etc. This project aims to use RF fingerprinting on NFC devices.
+Such techniques can be used on any type of radio transmission: Bluetooth, BLE, WiFi, LTE, etc. This project aims to use RF fingerprinting on NFC devices.
 Indeed, NFC is often used in access control and payment applications but many implementations are vulnerable to **relay attacks**.
 Spoofing the imperfections in an emitter's radio spectrum is close to impossible at the present time, since it is essentially a hardware signature.
 This is why a technique like the one described here would be a valuable additional security layer.

 The goal of this project is to determine if RF fingerprinting of **NFC devices** could be used as an authentication technique, in order to prevent relay attacks.